Juanelorganelo/uniq/README.md

 # Uniq
-This is a fully-fleged version of an interview exercise I made for Vanta.
+This is a fully-fleged version of an interview exercise I made for a company.
 The exercise consist of recreating the default functionality of the Linux command `uniq`, with the caveat that this utility should work even on unsorted files.

 This was done with the interview requirements: